labor-digital/asset-building/README.md

 - You can work with dynamic imports everywhere, thanks to an automatic promise polyfill for webpack

 ## Installation
-* Use our private npm registry!
-* Install the npm dependency
+* Install the npm dependency:
 ```
 npm install --save-dev @labor-digital/asset-building
 ```